-8, rue du Fossé des Treize FR - 67000 Strasbourg, France Tel.: +33 3 88 15 27 60 Fax: +33 3 88 15 27 61 E-mail: csc@cec-kek.fr The CEC Governing Board calls on all members of the CEC, and all other churches and communities of religion or belief in Europe and the Middle East to:
+8, rue du Fossé des Treize FR - 67000 Strasbourg, France Tel.: +33 3 88 15 27 60 Fax: +33 3 88 15 27 61 E-mail: csc@cec-kek.fr

 - seek the spirit of peace and understanding, and a common understanding in particular, on the handling of such sites that are of religious or spiritual significance to more than one denomination.
 This applies to religious engagement as well. - engage in dialogue on how religious actors can raise political awareness together about the importance of these sites, while forestalling a politicisation of religious sites in conflicts, - join in common action to defend each other's rights.
 This includes taking the stand on minority concerns.